-Damage and Needs assessment process is on-going at the moment.
+Detailed damage and needs assessment process is on-going at the moment.
 The roads to the affected communities in Shuroobod district were blocked by the debris.
 On April 13, 2014 local authorities have removed the debris from the roads.
 The State Commission for Emergency Situations, chaired by the Deputy Prime Minister is conducting rapid damage and needs assessment.
-REACT's Rapid Response Team was deployed to the most affected areas (Odinaboi settlement, Sarichashma Jamoat, Shuroobod district and Tangarak settlement, Tangarak Jamoat, Vose district) on 14 April, 2014 to complement the damage and needs assessment process.
-The information provided in the below table is based on the preliminary assessment conducted by the Committee of Emergency Situations and Civil Defense, Tajikistan Red Crescent Society and initial observations of the REACT's Rapid Response Team.
+REACT's Rapid Response Team was deployed to the most affected areas (Odinaboi settlement, Sarichashma Jamoat, Shuroobod district and Tugarak settlement, Tugarak Jamoat Vose district) on 14 April, 2014 to complement the damage and needs assessment process.
+On April 15, 2014 the team has conducted initial assessment of three villages of Hamadoni district and one village of Kulyab and one of Muminabad districts.
+The information provided in the below table is based on the preliminary assessment conducted by the Committee of Emergency Situations and Civil Defense, Tajikistan Red Crescent Society and initial observations of the REACT's Rapid Response Team in the areas covered.